What is an API (application programming interface)? Definition and examples

 When running on a server, an API is a set of coded routines that receives requests from and sends responses to other programs.
 API designers implement that code through standardized programming statements that expose functions that make sense for accessing the platform in question.

-The Google Maps API and Twitter API may be among the most widely used examples, because those services are so popular, but most software-as-a-service (SaaS) providers offer APIs that let developers write code that posts data to and retrieves data from the provider’s site as well.
+The Google Maps API and Twitter API may be among the most widely used API examples, but most software-as-a-service (SaaS) providers offer APIs that let developers write code that posts data to and retrieves data from the provider’s site as well.

 How does that look in practice?
 Let’s look at a Talend API as an example.
 The Stitch Import API lets developers send data from an arbitrary source to the Stitch data pipeline.
 You can push a single record through the Stitch data pipeline with a POST API call: